boschsensortec/BSEC-Arduino-library/README.md

 ### 3. Replace the arduino-builder

-The ```arduino-builder-PR219``` now has the ability to select the appropriate pre-compiled library from the library folder.
-This avoids the need to add the linker flag ```-libalgobsec``` in the platform.txt file and copying the pre-compiled library ```libalgobsec.a``` to a specific directory.
+The `arduino-builder-PR219` now has the ability to select the appropriate pre-compiled library from the library folder.

-Replace the arduino-builder executable from the Arduino folder with the appropriate file based on your OS from this link [arduino-builder-219.zip](http://downloads.arduino.cc/PR/arduino-builder/arduino-builder-219.zip).
+Replace the arduino-builder executable from the Arduino installation folder with the appropriate file based on your OS from this link [arduino-builder-219.zip](http://downloads.arduino.cc/PR/arduino-builder/arduino-builder-219.zip).

 ### 4. Modify the platform.txt file

+If you have already used the previous example code remove the linker flag `-libalgobsec` in the platform.txt file.

-The arduino-builder passes the linker flags under ```compiler.c.elf.extra_flags```.
+The arduino-builder passes the linker flags under `compiler.c.elf.extra_flags`.
 Most platform.txt files in the combine recipe place this previously unused variable in the start of the link recipe whereas it should be near the end along with the other pre-compiled libraries flags.

 #### Examples